mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 # ACER-SF314-57G-55UK-HACKINTOSH

 ## Preliminary
 Hello visitors!
-This is a repository of building Hackintosh on Acer SF-314-57G-55UK.<br>If your model is same or similar(mainly icelake laptops form ACER) to mine, it's welcome for you to grab a copy of my EFI and make some modification to fit it into your device.
-Remeber to replace the SMBIOS with ones of your own.<br>Enjoy~
+This is a repository of building Hackintosh on Acer SF-314-57G-55UK.<br>If your model is same or similar(mainly icelake laptops form ACER) to mine, it's welcome for you to grab a copy of my EFI and make some modification to fit it into your device.<br>Please remember to replace the SMBIOS in config.plist with ones of your own.<br>Enjoy~
 <br>

 ## Disclaimer